 To begin the process, you will have to know the way through which you can get the entry to the Performance Monitor application.
 There are two ways of exploring Performance Monitor application.

 The first method that I will show you is by getting into the Control Panel.
-In the Category view of Control Panel select Administrative Tools.
+In the Category View of the applet select Administrative Tools.

 A new window of Administrative Tools will arrive on the screen.
-Among the tools listed there look for Performance Monitor tool and double-click on it to open.
+Among the items listed there look for Performance Monitor and double-click on it to open.

 Analyze Your System’s Performance on Windows 10

-Navigate the following path on the left pane of the Performance Monitor window – Monitoring Tools -> Performance Monitor.
+Navigate the following path on the left pane of the window – Monitoring Tools -> Performance Monitor.

 Add counters window will appear now.
 On the left pane of the window, you will a list of counters available.
 Scroll up and down to find your required counter (For instance, I have selected the Memory counter).
 Then click on Add button followed by Ok option.

-You will view a complicated graph on your Performance Monitor on windows 10 Don’t get scared with the graph.
+You will view a complicated graph on your Performance Monitor on Windows 10 Don’t get scared with the graph.
 If looked carefully you will be able to understand its depth.
 In the lower half of the graph, you will notice many parameters whose performance is shown the above graph.
-The colors corresponding to each parameter is the shown in the above graph with the same colors.
+The colors corresponding to each parameter are shown in the above graph with the same colors.